kpi-ua/CodeStyle/CSharp/README.ru.md

 {
 }
 ```
-Почему: consistent with the Microsoft's .NET Framework.
+Почему: consistent with the Microsoft's.NET.

 ###  Name source files according to their main classes.
 Exception: file names with partial classes reflect their source or purpose, e.g. designer, generated, and other